koswald/VBScript/docs/VBScriptClasses.md

 'Parameters: varName, varType
 'Remark: Details about the parameters.
 ```
-<h5> Example of well-formed comments before a Property or Function statement </h5>
+Example of well-formed comments before a Property or Function statement.
 Note: A Returns (or Return or Returns: or Return:) is required with a Property or Function.

 ```vb
 'Property: PropertyName
 'Returns: a string
 'Remark: A remark is not required for a Property or Function.
 ```
-<h5> Notes for the comment syntax at the beginning of a script </h5>
+Notes for the comment syntax at the beginning of a script
 Use a single quote (') for general comments <br />
-- lines without html will be wrapped with p tags <br />
-- lines with html will not be wrapped with p tags <br />
 - use a single quote by itself for an empty line <br />
 - Wrap VBScript code with <code>pre</code> tags, separating multiple lines with &lt;br /&gt;. <br />
-- Wrap other code with <code>code</code> tags, separating multiple lines with &lt;br /&gt;. <br />
+- Wrap other code with <code> code</code> tags, separating multiple lines with &lt;br /&gt;. <br />

 Use three single quotes for remarks that should not appear in the documentation <br />